 In Limassol

-you need to see the museum in the city castle, which remembers the times of Richard the Lionheart!
+you need to visit the museum in the city castle, which remembers the times of Richard the Lionheart!
 By the way, it was here that the almost legendary monarch married the Navarrese princess Berengaria.
 The only Queen of England in history who never set foot on her soil.

 Not far from the harbor of Limassol, the sunken ferry Zenobia rests in the sea.
 It has become a real Mecca even for experienced divers.